Meet The Team

 Danielle M. Patterson, LCSW (Executive and Clinical Director) (She/her/hers)

 Danielle has worked in crisis services, inpatient and intensive day treatments, a trauma clinic, suicide recovery, and integrated care.
 She believes in treating the root cause, not just the symptoms.
 She also believes in treating the whole person to achieve mental, physical, and spiritual well-being.
 Danielle provides individual, group, and family therapy.
-Her modalities include trauma-informed yoga, art, DBT, CBT, CBT-E, TF-CBT, TST, EMDR, sand tray, art, and others.
+Her modalities include trauma-informed yoga, art, DBT, CBT, CBT-E, TF-CBT, TST, EMDR, psychodynamic therapy, sand tray, art, and others.
 Danielle’s dog, Pippa, sometimes joins sessions.

 Accepting new clients: Full